DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/resources/disk-expansion.md

     k8s-worker-4-sdc   k8s-worker-4       Unclaimed
     ```

-### Add the new disk to the node's storage pool
+### Add the new disk to the node's StorageClass

-To add the new disk to the node's storage pool, create a LocalDiskClaim resource.
-After performing the following steps, the new disk should be automatically added to the SSD storage pool of the node.
-If there is no SSD storage pool on that node, HwameiStor will create one automatically and add the new disk to it.
+To add the new disk to the node's StorageClass, create a LocalDiskClaim resource.
+After performing the following steps, the new disk should be automatically added to the SSD StorageClass of the node.
+If there is no SSD StorageClass on that node, HwameiStor will create one automatically and add the new disk to it.

 ```console
 $ kubectl apply -f - <<EOF